 - Time off — holidays, sick days, personal days, vacations

-As an employment attorney with an in-depth knowledge of federal and Illinois state law, Diana Taylor will be able to craft an employment agreement that covers all necessary subject matter, leaving nothing open to misunderstanding or dispute.
+As an employment attorney with an in-depth knowledge of federal and Illinois state law, Diana (Taylor) Servos will be able to craft an employment agreement that covers all necessary subject matter, leaving nothing open to misunderstanding or dispute.

 Nondisclosure agreements (NDAs)

 Nondisclosure agreements (NDAs) are designed to protect the privacy of the business’s confidential information (e.g., trade secrets, intellectual property, and client lists) from an employee who decides to leave the company or is terminated.
 Nevertheless, NDAs also protect employees by specifying exactly what is and is not permitted should the employee be wrongfully accused.

 Though NDAs are ostensibly established to prevent unwanted dispersal of confidential, proprietary information (trade secrets), in 2015, Illinois’s courts ruled in employees’ favor in two noteworthy lawsuits involving nondisclosure agreements.
 With such rulings on the books, it is critical that employers, as well as employees, have excellent legal representation when dealing with nondisclosure issues — representation like that offered by S.T.
 Legal Group.

 In a somewhat similar way, noncompete agreements are intended to prevent employees who are leaving the company — especially those in key positions, like executives and salespeople — from working with competitors or starting their own competing company.
 This may do serious damage to the company they are leaving because they take with them substantial information about their former company’s inner workings, marketing tools, etc.